MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - Warm path processing includes using storage solutions on the edge, such as open-source time-series databases or [Azure SQL Edge](/azure/azure-sql-edge/overview).
 Azure SQL Edge includes edge stream processing features and time-series optimized storage.

 - Cold path processing includes batching lower importance events and using a file transfer option through the Azure Blob Storage module.
-This approach uses a lower cost data transfer mechanism compared to streaming through IoT Hub or IoT Central.
+This approach uses a lower cost data transfer mechanism compared to streaming through IoT Hub.
 After cold data arrives in Azure Blob storage, there are many options to process the data in the cloud.

 ### Device security